Neil Leifer: Sports Illustrated

-Leifer was one of only two photographers with color film in his camera when Muhammad Ali knocked out Sonny Liston in Lewiston, Maine, on May 25, 1965, in the match known as Ali vs. Liston II.
-His image of the moment has become one of the most memorable sports photos of all time—seen by many as the greatest sports photograph in history.
+Leifer was one of only two photographers with color film in his camera when Muhammad Ali knocked out Sonny Liston in Lewiston, Maine, on May 25, 1965, in the bout known as Ali vs. Liston II.
+His photograph of Ali standing over Liston became one of the most widely recognized images in sports photography, and has been described as one of the greatest sports photographs in history.

 Leifer was also known for taking risks.
-For the 1966 heavyweight title fight between Ali and Cleveland Williams, he placed a camera in the rafters of the Astrodome in Houston to get a shot of the canvas when the victor knocked out his competition.
-It has been said that it is the only photo Leifer took himself that is hanging in his house; also, he regards this as his favorite photograph from a 40-year professional career.
-His shot of Ali and a defeated Williams has been seen by millions and was voted the greatest sport photo ever by The Observer.
+For the 1966 heavyweight title fight between Ali and Cleveland Williams at the Astrodome in Houston, Leifer placed a camera in the rafters above the ring to photograph the canvas from overhead.
+The resulting image of Ali and Williams was later described by Leifer as his favorite photograph from his professional career, and was voted the greatest sports photograph by The Observer.

 Leifer frequently used strip photography, a demanding technique, in the 1970s for athletes including Gaylord Perry and Billy Kidd, and for sports such as IndyCar racing.